hero media

 What we loved

-Norwegian Cruise Lines (NCL) have two clear differentiators when it comes to their competitors in the mid-scale large cruise market; namely Royal Caribbean, Celebrity, Princess and Holland America (they all suit different travellers).
+Norwegian Cruise Line (NCL) have two clear differentiators when it comes to their competitors in the mid-scale large cruise market; namely Royal Caribbean, Celebrity, Princess and Holland America (they all suit different travellers).

 The onboard entertainment is outstanding and the wellness offering via the spa is seriously well executed.
 Add the busy, full itineraries and the NCL market position becomes clearer.

-The internal aesthetic is relaxed, luxury beach vibes, with cosy nooks and crannies perfect for unwinding with a book while watching the sea go by.
-Favourite diners offer a homely and comfortable atmosphere for a relaxed meal.
+The internal aesthetic is relaxed, contemporary beach vibes, with cosy nooks and crannies perfect for unwinding with a book while watching the sea go by.
+Favourite diners offer a homely and comfortable atmosphere for a relaxed meal – You can also read our review of Norwegian Prima’s restaurants, bars and lounges to get a comprehensive overview of the Prima Class dining experience.

 Here are more specific details of what we loved onboard Norwegian Viva.